 Bellway’s (BWY) “Hold” Rating Reaffirmed at Shore Capital

+The business also recently announced a dividend, which will be paid on Monday, July 2nd.
+Shareholders of record on Thursday, May 24th will be given a dividend of GBX 48 ($0.66) per share.
+The ex-dividend date is Thursday, May 24th.
+This represents a yield of 1.59%.

-ILLEGAL ACTIVITY WARNING: This article was first published by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this article on another site, it was illegally copied and reposted in violation of U.S. & international copyright & trademark laws.
-The original version of this article can be viewed at https://macondaily.com/2018/03/29/bellway-bwy-stock-rating-reaffirmed-by-shore-capital-updated.html.
+COPYRIGHT VIOLATION NOTICE: This piece of content was published by Macon Daily and is the property of of Macon Daily.
+If you are reading this piece of content on another site, it was illegally copied and republished in violation of U.S. & international copyright and trademark laws.
+The legal version of this piece of content can be accessed at https://macondaily.com/2018/03/30/bellways-bwy-hold-rating-reaffirmed-at-shore-capital.html.

 About Bellway